Suprio-Das/React-Redux-Toolkit/README.md

 # React-Redux-Toolkit
 This is a simple vite app that showcases the Redux Toolkit implementation.
+Here I have created a CounterSlice Redux state.
 ### Technologies:
 1. Vite
 2. Redux